Orinda, California: Demographics

+There were 7,232 housing units at an average density of 562.7 /mi2, of which 6,957 (96.2%) were occupied.
+Of these, 88.1% were owner-occupied, and 11.9% were occupied by renters.

+In 2023, the US Census Bureau estimated that 19.9% of the population were foreign-born.
+Of all people aged 5 or older, 80.5% spoke only English at home, 3.1% spoke Spanish, 6.7% spoke other Indo-European languages, 9.2% spoke Asian or Pacific Islander languages, and 0.5% spoke other languages.
+Of those aged 25 or older, 98.1% were high school graduates and 85.4% had a bachelor's degree.

+The median household income was over $250,000, and the per capita income was $139,503.
+About 0.4% of families and 2.0% of the population were below the poverty line.

 Government

 As of February 10, 2019, Orinda has 14,020 registered voters, with 6,692 (47.7%) registered as Democrats, 3,176 (22.7%) registered as Republicans, and 3,662 (26.1%) decline to state voters.

+Once a Republican stronghold, Orinda has trended Democratic since 1992.

 Education

 Orinda has four public elementary schools: Sleepy Hollow Elementary, Wagner Ranch Elementary, Glorietta Elementary and Del Rey Elementary.
 Orinda Intermediate School is the only middle school.
 Together, these five schools make up the Orinda Union School District.
 Orinda's high school, Miramonte High School, is a part of the Acalanes Union High School District.

 Orinda is home to three private educational establishments: Orinda Academy, Holden High School, and Fountainhead Montessori School.
 Of these, two (OA & Holden) are private high schools, while Fountainhead Montessori School services kindergarten through fifth grade.

 The Contra Costa County Library has a branch in Orinda.